-If your machine is causing seam puckering on your precious fabric you are going to be very unimpressed.
-Sewing with stretch and soft silky fabrics needs a bit of extra time, patience and the co-operation of your trusty machine.
+If your machine is causing seam puckering on your precious fabric, you are going to be very unimpressed.
+Sewing with stretch and soft silky fabrics needs a bit of extra time, patience, and the cooperation of your trusty machine.
 It is a good idea to go through the checklist below before you blame your machine completely for the seam puckering.

 Seam puckering can be caused by excessive pulling as you sew.